laravel/spark-docs/adding-profile-fields.md

         }
     });

 Note that this component uses the `Spark.put` helper, which adds some convenient features on top of the `axios` library.
-The `Spark` HTTP helpers accept a form object and will automatically the form's `busy` attribute to `true` when the form is submitted.
-The helper will also automatically handle any validation errors that are returned from the server.
+The `Spark` HTTP helpers accept a form object and will automatically set the form's `busy` attribute to `true` when the form is submitted.

 When you define a new Vue component, you also need to instruct Spark to compile the component into your main `app.js` file.
 You can do this by adding a line to your `/resources/assets/js/components/bootstrap.js` file: